Palau's Jellyfish Lake reopens as thousands of jellyfish return

 Travelers returning

-"Our reservations are up compared to January last year," says Lubber.
+"Our reservations are up compared to January last year," says Lubba.

 "If we keep on this pace for new bookings, we'll have our best January ever.
 There were lots of people who canceled or postponed trips to Palau to allow for the lake to recover and now that they have heard it is open again, they are booking trips."